 - Wind-up or battery-operated clock

 - Paper, pencil

 - Needles, thread

 - Camping utensils

 - Map of the area (for locating shelters) and returning to the area.

 - Cash or traveler's checks

-Tip: Have enough cash to sustain you through 2 weeks.
+- Tip: Have enough cash to sustain you through a 2 week period.
 Without electricity, most businesses (if open) will not accept credit cards and may not accept traveler's checks.

-- Emergency preparedness manual - Citronella candles
+- Emergency preparedness manual

+- Citronella candles